richcorbs/richcorbs.github.com/index.md

 title: "Rich's Site"
 layout: default
 ---
-# Hello World

-## Where ever you go, there you are.
+# Where ever you go, there you are.

-### This is my web site and it is a work in progress.
+Right now I am on Tioman Island off the coast of Malaysia.
+I am working and, well, playing.
+It's hard to resist the emerald waters!
+I am traveling with my family around the world for a year.
+[You can read about our adventures here.](http://thecorbridgefamily.blogspot.com, "Link to family blog")